puppetlabs/iac/_posts/2021-01-22-status-update.md

 ## Community Support Day

-The IAC Team processed 19 community PRs processed(12 toolings, 7 modules) also we have closed 32 module issues.
+The IAC Team processed 19 community PRs processed (12 tooling, 7 modules) also we have closed 32 module issues.

 ## Community Contributions